ctrlo-cc/GADS/docs/kb/060-records/020-add-records/030-import-records.md

 10. You will be returned to the **Import status&nbsp;**screen where you will see the status of your import.
 11. To check the data that has been imported and what, if any, errors there are, click on **View all rows**.
 Use the **Back button** on your browser to retrun to the previous screen.

-Once you are satified that your import file is correctly formatted, import the records to the table.
+Once you are satisfied that your import file is correctly formatted, import the records to the table.

 1. Click on the **Import data…** button.
 2. Under **Options**, untick the **Dry run** box.